The Burden of Haemophilia

 Unless we measure and quantify the wider impacts that a bleeding disorder has on individuals, families, communities and workplaces – such as carers’ ability to work, and long-term costs to healthcare trusts over time – the full, true picture of costs and benefits won’t be available to those who will ultimately decide whether or not to provide the new treatments for patients in each nation of the UK, and Europe-wide.

 That’s where this ‘burden of illness’ study comes in – and why we believe this research is so critical to the future lives of the UK bleeding disorder community.
+The results of the first CHESS Study have been published but further stages of the work are underway.

+Future studies will expand the data to children and other bleeding disorders such VWD.
 We’ll keep our members posted as things progress on our website and social media.